-Advantest estimates that its market share in test systems for memory semiconductors was approximately 69% in fiscal 2007 as compared with approximately 64% in fiscal 2006.
-Although Advantest's market share decreased by approximately 18 points compared to 2007 primarily as a result of restrained capital expenditure in test systems for DRAM semiconductors on the part of Advantest's customers, Advantest maintained a market share of approximately 51% in 2008.
+Advantest estimates that its market share in test systems for memory semiconductors was approximately 69% in fiscal 2007 and as a result of restrained capital expenditure in test systems for DRAM semiconductors on the part of Advantest's customers, Advantest's market share became approximately 51% in 2008 and 37% in 2009.
 Advantest has a substantially larger market share in test systems for DRAM memory semiconductors than in test systems for flash memory semiconductors.
 Advantest is currently seeking to increase its market share in test systems for flash memory semiconductors.